jsbin/learn/public/help/what-is-jsbin.md

 ## In plain English

 JS Bin is a code sharing site.
-Along with the code, the complete *output* of the code is also be shared.
+Along with the code, the complete *output* of the code is also shared.
 As a user types in the editor "panels", they will see the output being generated in real-time in the output panel.

 There's a few common use cases for JS Bin.
 The first is teaching.
 Teachers will use JS Bin as a platform for showing how web languages work (HTML, CSS, JavaScript, but also languages that generate these, such as CoffeeScript, LESS and Markdown).